vinicius-baldo/hypotesis/README.md

     To recover data from a user to a certain data use http://127.0.0.1:8000/ledger/transaction/<username>/<date>/ as in http://127.0.0.1:8000/ledger/transaction/john/2021-11-11/

 6 - Automated tests can be run using python3 manage.py test.
-I created one test that does multiple assertions.
-On a production enviroment
-    it would be better to break them and test each feature on its on testcase.